randallmeeker/SailsBluePrintActions/README.md

 What is this?
 Custom blueprint actions that:

 ##Attach 'where' query params
 Uses req.options.where to limit criteria on all actions.
 Default sails.js blueprint actions only do this on the find action.
-This is usefull if you want to limit your record sets by after checking access in a policy.
+This is usefull if you want to limit your record sets after checking access in a policy.
 Example, a user should only see the records he / she creates themselves.
 By adding {userId : req.session.user.id} to the req.options.where object in a policy, we have now limited their access provided all the records being accessed have a userId field to filter on.

 ##Add Pagination info to the find action
 **api.com/events?companyId=1** will return the following